DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-Here is the output snippet showing that our new test is being processed:
+Here is the cleaned up output snippet showing that your new test is being processed:

 ```bash=